bernardobt/Anki-Def-Updater/README.md

 Top Button functions:

 "Last Note" - Uses AnkiConnect to get the most recent note, get the word in the "focus" field and searches jp definitions in 大辞林 and displays the results.
+Need to make it clean the previous results before running again.

 "CLipboard" - Copies what's in the clipboard and pastes it in the box.